savagerunderscorelex/musicislife/logs.md

 3:45 PM Removed Record Player

 4:09 PM Removed all of the extra artists from the sidebar element of the ako page

+## 10/22

+5:29 AM Finally got the styling of the artist stuff to work!!!
+Now the photocard and the artist video are side by side.

+5:54 PM LETSSSSSSSSSSSSSSSSSSS GOOOOOOOOOOOOOO
+I finally got the video container to stay on the right side, and i also got the video container child elements to be centered too!!!